cuyu/thunderbolt100k/README.md

 2. Should we also contains the specific configuration of PL9K?
 Or, just the widgets?
 3. Check the main process is running each time the PL9K called the entry function
 4. Supply a docker container as the cmdline
+5. Fix the bug which happens when kill the daemon python process manually